Universal stability of coherently diffusive 1D systems with respect to decoherence: The HHAA Model

-where $\gamma_{\phi}/\hbar$ is the dephasing rate.
+where $\gamma_{\phi}/\hbar$ is a temperature related dephasing rate.
+This is a good approximation when the thermal energy is on the same order of the spectral width of the system, as it happens in many biological systems~\cite{2mohseni2008environment,schulten2012}.
 It induces a diffusive spreading of the excitation in the infinite size limit of tight-binding models~\cite{moix2013coherent}.
-The HS master equation leads to a stationary equally probable population on all sites, corresponding to an infinite temperature bath \cite{2spano1991cooperative,CaBuPa2010,FePa15} and it is a good approximation when the thermal energy is of the same order of the spectral width of the system (as it happens in many biological systems~\cite{schulten2012,lloyd2011quantum,2mohseni2008environment}).
+Notably, the HS master equation leads, at infinite times, to a stationary equally probable population on all sites~\cite{2spano1991cooperative}.

 Solving the master equation requires to handle \(N^2\times N^2\) matrices.
-To overcome this limit we use the~\textit{Quantum-Drift} model~\cite{FePa15} (QD), an approach conceived as a realization of the Büttiker's local voltage probes~\cite{Pa91} in a dynamical context~\cite{Pa92,AlPas07}.
-Here, the system wave function follows a Trotter-Suzuki dynamics.
-Local collapse processes are represented as local energies fluctuating according to a Poisson process\cite{AlPas07,FePa15}.
-This yields local energies with a Lorentzian distribution of width \(\gamma_{\phi}/2\) (for details see SM~\cite{supp} Sec.~\ref{SM:QD}), allowing us to handle more than $10^4$ sites.
+To overcome this limit we use the~\textit{quantum-drift} (QD) model~\cite{FePa15}, an approach conceived as a realization of the Büttiker's local voltage probes~\cite{Pa91} in a dynamical context.
+Here, the system wave function follows a Trotter-Suzuki dynamics with local collapse processes represented as local energies fluctuating according to a Poisson process.
+This yields local energies with a Lorentzian distribution of width \(\gamma_{\phi}/2\) (for details see Appendix~\ref{SM:QD}), allowing us to handle more than $10^4$ sites.